 - Bamboo: Let this fast-grower spread into a good-looking privacy screen across the back of your patio.

 - Angel’s trumpets: These will look fantastic in hanging baskets, with the large trumpet blooms dangling off the sides.
 They’re known to release a lovely fragrance after dark, as well.

 Some of the most charming plants for shady patio gardens include:

-- Sweet potato vines: These actually do well in either shade or sun, and work beautifully in containers, on landscapes, or wherever they find themselves planted.
+- Sweet potato vines: These actually do well in either shade or sun, and work beautifully in containers, on landscapes, or wherever they find themselves planted, says Southern Living.
 They don’t actually grow sweet potatoes, but people love how pretty their green leaves are and keep them around anyway.